hubergilt/slurm-igp/README.md

 rm $MACHINEFILE
 ```
-The following example builds an application with the gcc compiler and then executes the salloc command which allocates 2 nodes with the option "-N2" and four tasks with the option "-n4" (the default assignement is three tasks in the first node and the last task in the second node) and finally executes the test.sh script.
+The following script builds an application with the gcc compiler and then executes the salloc command which allocates 2 nodes with the option "-N2" and four tasks with the option "-n4" (the default assignement is three tasks in the first node and the last task in the second node) and finally executes the test.sh script.
 ```
 >cat simple-mpi-job.sh
 #!/bin/bash